areenjaradat/reading-notes/class-04.md

  ##### if you want make the link open in new tab you can add attribute  target:"_blank"

- #### Do youthink you can move to top page or bottom page
+ #### Do you think you can move to top page or bottom page

  yes you can

- by add id to the tag you want then link whenever you want <a href="#add thte id here">
+ by add id to the tag you want then link whenever you want < a href ="#add thte id here" >

  # LAYOUT